The diagonal of quartic fivefolds: Acknowledgements

 \section{Acknowledgements}

 Thanks to John Ottem for conversations and comments.
+We are also grateful to a referee for comments that helped to improve the exposition.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 948066.